MicksS1/Pong-GameProg/README.md

 <h3>Setup</h3>
 - If you want to play the game, make sure to download the "NeonPong-Built.zip" file
 - Extract the folder, and run the .exe file

-If you encounter problem, feel free to contact me Thank you